Posted under Motor Oil

 What’s something you look for but hope to never see?
 Sounds like a children’s riddle, but since the answer is “a car leaking oil,” this is most definitely not fun and games!
 Engine oil can leak while you’re driving, but a dark puddle of liquid under your car is more noticeable than fluid dripping on the road while moving.
-However, if you discover this issue, you are probably wondering, “Why is my car leaking oil?”
+However, if you discover this issue, you’re probably wondering, “Why is oil leaking from my car?”

 Let’s look at a few common causes of leaking oil.